Best of You Consultancy

 ADHD in Women CPD awareness course

 Women with ADHD often present differently from traditional diagnostic expectations.
-Many are articulate, high-functioning, and skilled at masking, while experiencing significant internal strain, emotional dysregulation, exhaustion, and functional overload.
-As a result, they are commonly mislabelled as anxious, overwhelmed, disorganised, or emotionally sensitive rather than neurodivergent.
+Many are articulate, high-functioning, and skilled at masking their symptoms, while experiencing significant internal strain, emotional dysregulation, exhaustion, and functional overload.
+Consequently, they are often mislabelled as anxious, overwhelmed, disorganised, or emotionally sensitive rather than recognized as neurodivergent children or adults.

 This course explores how ADHD presents in women across the lifespan, with particular attention to: